MultiQC/MultiQC/README.md

 The report is created in `multiqc_report/multiqc_report.html` by default.
 A zip file of the report is also generated to facilitate easy transfer and sharing.

+Tab-delimited data files are also created in `multiqc_report/report_data/`, containing extra information.
+These can be easily inspected using Excel.

 For more detailed instructions, run `multiqc -h`:

 ```